RohithReddy-45/Feaslty/README.md

 # Feaslty
-The Feastly restaurant website using HTML,CSS,Javascript
+The Feastly responsive restaurant website using HTML,CSS,Javascript